 These Lemon Yogurt Poppy Seed Muffins are full of flavor and are extra moist from the addition of greek yogurt.
 The poppy seeds give the muffins that classic polka dot appearance and the kids just love them.

-The lemon glaze on top is completely optional, but adds a perfect sweetness to these muffins with an added bonus of an extra zest of lemon.
+The lemon glaze on top is optional, but adds a perfect sweetness to these muffins with an added bonus of an extra zest of lemon.
 Sprinkle on a few extra poppy seeds for presentation if you are feeling fancy!

 - 2 cups all-purpose flour